Encrypting Heroku Key-Value Store with Your Encryption Key

 Table of Contents

-This article describes how to use AWS Key Management Service (KMS) to create a Customer Master Key (CMK) to encrypt Heroku Key-Value Store (KVS) in Private Spaces.
+This article describes how to use AWS Key Management Service (KMS) to create a customer master key (CMK) to encrypt Heroku Key-Value Store (KVS) in Private and Shield Spaces.
 This process involves three high-level steps:

-- Apply an IAM policy to that CMK to permit Heroku Data to use the key on your behalf
+- Apply an identity and access management (IAM) policy to that CMK to permit Heroku Data to use the key on your behalf

 - Create a Heroku Key-Value Store instance with the encryption key